Just Friends

-Just Friends is a 2005 American Christmas comedy film directed by Roger Kumble, written by Adam 'Tex' Davis and starring Ryan Reynolds, Amy Smart, Anna Faris, Chris Klein and Christopher Marquette.
-The plot focuses on a formerly obese high school student (Reynolds) who attempts to free himself from the friend zone after reconnecting with his best friend (Smart) whom he is in love with while visiting his hometown for Christmas.
+Just Friends is a 2005 Christmas romantic black comedy film directed by Roger Kumble, written by Adam 'Tex' Davis and starring Ryan Reynolds, Amy Smart, Anna Faris, Chris Klein and Christopher Marquette.
+The plot focuses on a formerly obese high school student (Reynolds) who attempts to free himself from the friend zone after reconnecting with his best friend (Smart), with whom he is in love while visiting his hometown for Christmas.
 The film revolves around humorous observation of strictly platonic relationships as "just friends" or "just as best friends".

+Davis's screenplay for Just Friends was initially optioned in 2001 by New Line Cinema, and was inspired by numerous elements of his own life.
+Principal photography took place in early 2005 in Los Angeles as well as Regina and Moose Jaw, Saskatchewan, Canada.
+The film was an international co-production between the United States, Canada, and Germany.

-It was shot in Regina and Moose Jaw, Saskatchewan.
-Just Friends was released on November 23, 2005 and grossed over $50 million.
+Just Friends was released on November 23, 2005, and grossed over $50 million.
+It received mixed reviews from film critics, but has developed a cult following in the years since its release.

 Plot

-In 1995, Chris Brander, an obese high school senior, is secretly in love with his classmate and best friend Jamie Palamino.
+In 1995, obese high school senior Chris Brander is secretly in love with his classmate and best friend Jamie Palamino.
 Confessing his feelings by writing in her yearbook, he attends their graduation party.
 As he returns Jamie's yearbook, it is swapped by her ex-boyfriend, Tim, who reads the declaration aloud to everyone, humiliating Chris.
 After kissing him on the cheek, Jamie admits she does not reciprocate his affections.
 He leaves the party in tears, announcing he will never return and vowing to be more successful than everyone else.

-Ten years later, a womanizing Chris has lost weight and lives in Los Angeles as a highly successful record producer and vice president of the company.
-Before Christmas, company CEO KC, asks him to accompany emerging, self-obsessed pop singer Samantha James to Paris so she signs with their label, and Chris reluctantly complies.
+Ten years later, a womanizing Chris has lost weight and lives in Los Angeles as a successful record producer and vice president of the company.
+Before Christmas, company CEO KC asks him to accompany emerging pop singer Samantha James to Paris so she signs with their label, and Chris reluctantly complies.
 She wants a relationship with him but he has no interest after their only date previously led to his hospitalization.
-On the way to Paris, Samantha accidentally sets her private jet on fire, causing an emergency landing in New Jersey, near Chris's hometown.
+On the way to Paris, Samantha accidentally sets her private jet on fire, causing an emergency landing in New Jersey, near Chris' hometown.

 Chris takes Samantha to his mother's for the night and re-engages with his teenage past, including his unresolved feelings for Jamie.
-She meets his mother and 18-year-old brother Mike, a huge fan of Samantha who is infatuated with her.
-At the local bar, Chris encounters some old classmates, including his other best friend Clark and his wife Darla.

-He also sees Jamie, working as a bartender to pay for graduate school for teaching.
+She meets his mother and 18-year-old brother Mike, a fan of Samantha.
+At a bar, he also sees Jamie, working as a bartender to pay for graduate school for teaching.
 Chris asks Mike to keep Samantha busy during his date with Jamie, but realizing their platonic friendship is important to him hampers his plan for them to have sex.
-During a friendly ice skating "day date", Chris is taken away in an ambulance after injuring himself during a hockey game with Jamie and a trio of kids (who dislike him).
+During a friendly ice skating "day date", Chris is taken away in an ambulance after injuring himself during a hockey game.
 At the scene, Jamie is reunited with Dusty Dinkleman, a paramedic and former high school classmate also in love with her.